mikecmpbll/cohabit/README.md

       end
     end

+You can define additional global vars in the Cohabit namespace, in your strategies, e.g.:

+    strategy :test do
+      set :globals, [:current_view, :current_scope]
+      # ...
+    end

+    # application_controller.rb
+    before_filter :set_scope
+    def set_scope
+      Cohabit.current_scope = Cohabit.current_tenant.managed_clients
+    end

+You can also nest strategies to DRY up your code a bit.

+  strategy :basic_tweaked do
+    include_strategy :basic
+    model_eval do |_scope|
+      # ...
+    end
+  end

 ### Settings

 Once I've implemented it, you'll be able to scope URL helpers, so for example if your tenant features in your URL like so: